October 2020 Share

 There are multiple ways to go about eliminating this contamination and ensuring the most enriched sample possible.

 The most common approach for CTC separation is the use of antibodies to target the tumor cells’ surface antigens.
 The immune system has major histocompatibility complex (MHC) molecules that can identify unknown cells and bind peptide chains to them so they may be deleted by other cells.
+It’s important to understand the difference between self-antigens vs. non-self antigens when dealing with the MHC.
 This process can be artificially replicated to discriminate between CTCs and other cells.

 However, this can be difficult because CTCs show various levels of epithelial markers, and different antigens may form on similar cells.
 This makes them harder to retrieve or mark with antibodies.
 They also run a risk of being destroyed by the immune system before they’re extracted.